-Compared to most other massage therapists, New York massage therapists looking to relocate to Florida will encounter an extra step in the transfer process.
+Compared to most other massage therapists, New York massage therapists looking to relocate to Florida used to encounter an extra step in the transfer process.
 This was an extra step no massage therapist really wants to take.
 The thought of taking another licensing exam years after completing massage school was enough to keep many qualified NYS LMTs from even applying for a Florida license.

 New York State is one of the few remaining states that still administers its own state massage licensing examination.
-Any massage therapist that leaves the state of New York will find that having your own state exam can be a problem for reciprocity and license portability.
-This problem was certainly true for those moving to Florida.
+Any massage therapist that leaves the state of New York usually finds out pretty quickly that having your own state exam can be a problem for reciprocity and license portability.
+This problem was certainly true for those moving to Florida until 2017.

-The New York State Massage Therapy Exam (or any other state massage licensing exam) is not an approved licensing exam for obtaining a Florida massage license.
-Before qualifying for a Florida massage license, you will need to pass a Florida Board-Approved Examination (MBLEx, NCETMB, NCETM, or the NESL) in order to get a Florida massage license.
+The New York State Massage Therapy Exam (or any other state massage licensing exam) was not an approved licensing exam for obtaining a Florida massage license before October 2017.
+Before qualifying for a Florida massage license, NYS licensees were required to pass a Florida Board-Approved Examination (MBLEx, NCETMB, NCETM, or the NESL) in order to get a Florida massage license.

 I would be happy to help!